thenamespace/.github/README.md

 <!-- Additional Info -->
 ## About Us

-We are passionate about blockchain.
+We are a team of Web3 builders, passionate about blockchain, decentralization, and launching new ideas to market.
+Currently, we're on a mission to replace 0x addresses with human-readable .eth names and subnames.
-Our open-source repositories reflect our commitment to transparency, innovation, and collaboration.
+Our open-source repositories reflect our commitment to transparency, accelerating innovation, and collaboration with the Web3 ecosystem.

 ## Get Involved

-Feel free to explore our repositories, contribute to our projects, and connect with us on our community platforms!
+Explore our repositories, contribute to our projects, and connect with us on our community platforms!
 Check out the [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.

 ---